melvin2016/REQCLIER/Readme.md

 - `--help` will get the full usages of the CLI app in the console

-### If you provide the `--request`, the CLI app will only show the measurements such as mean, median, slowest, fastest time in milliseconds.
+### If you provide the `--profile`, the CLI app will only show the measurements such as mean, median, slowest, fastest time in milliseconds.

-### If you need only the response you can omit the `--request` completely.
+### If you need only the response you can omit the `--profile` completely.

 ## Prebuilt Examples ✍🏻